help our world one on one - the bridge to make a difference in one life

 I was honored when asked to join the board in 2015 and it is a privilege to serve along side the other members on the board as we strive to reach out to vulnerable children through education, health care, and sharing God’s love, one on one.

 I'm thankful to be a small part of the how101 volunteer team.
 I went to Uganda for the first time in 2005 and it captured my heart.
 I was lucky enough to go again in 2015.
 The joy in Uganda inspires me!

 Lori was instrumental in getting how101 off the ground.
 Her boundless energy for garage sales funded nearly everything for the first few years!
-Lori's health does not allow her to be actively involved, yet she continues to be in prayer over all!
+Lori is battling Alzheimers and so we humbly ask for your prayers for her health!

 My degree is in social work and I have been working in the non-profit world for 40 years.
 I really feel that at my core I am a missionary in whatever field or location that is.
 I love the work of my heart and my hands, and I am most alive when I am able to minister the love of God to others.

 I believe that God created us for relationship, not only with Him, but with one another.
 This belief is what really shapes most of the way my ministry looks and lives out.
 I know that it is in relationship that we are healed and held in community and it is in relationship that our deepest wounds are received.

 My first trip to Africa was to train for Youth For Christ and Compassion International.
 I fell in love and returned many times.
 I was a member of the first team of women who came back with the seed of a dream for How 101.

 Bill has been a real estate agent in the Denver area for over seven years.
 Prior to this, he spent 15 years working in operations and finance for two different churches.
 Bill's compassion for helping people is real!
 His passion for Africa came to life a number of years ago with a trip to Swaziland.
 When not selling homes, he enjoys hanging out with his five kids, two daughter-in-laws and his new grandson.